Nisha318/cloud-network-segmentation/README.md

 *All network traffic is deny-by-default and only permitted when explicitly defined in policy and enforced through security group–to–security group rules.*

+**Note**: The Endpoints tier is shown without connections because no policy-approved flows currently exist.
+Access must be explicitly declared in policy before being permitted.

 ---